ForBalah/SACS/Libraries/SACS.DataAccessLayer/README.txt

 See https://msdn.microsoft.com/en-us/library/ms239722.aspx for more information.

-Be sure to disconnect after using it. to prevent build issues.
+Be sure to disconnect after using it to prevent build issues.

 Updating the database:
 ----------------------